ericlow/team-scripts/README.md

 # Team Scripts
-`Team Scripts` addresses the problem that many teams have: sharing knowledge, and discovering what's available.
+`Team Scripts` addresses the problem that many teams have: sharing knowledge, and for individuals to discover what's available.

 #### Convenience
 You can run the scripts from anywhere on the command line.
 The installation puts the scripts on the PATH.